gibbok/vim-cheat-sheet/README.md

 | gUaw | change all of the current WORD to upper                   |
 | g~~  | invert case to entire line                                |
 | guG  | change to lowercase until the end of document             |

+### Notes

+1. The quickest way to retrace your movements is to hit either: two apostrophes `''` or two backticks ````.
+The difference is that the backtick goes to the same location on the line, whereas the apostrophe goes to the start of the line.
+There are loads of useful marks like this, see :help mark-motions.

+1. Move to the end of the line in normal mode in VIM: Jump to last nonblank `g_` or use `$` which moves to the last character on the line.

+1. You can use Ctrl-W direction to switch windows (where direction is one of the normal hjkl cursor movement keys, or the arrow keys).

+1. The focus is on the new split initially.
+To move between splits first press Ctrl-w.

 ## Interesting resources